CobraSphere/cs-symfony-docker/README.md

 A [Docker](https://www.docker.com/)-based installer and runtime for the [Symfony](https://symfony.com) web framework, with full [HTTP/2](https://symfony.com/doc/current/weblink.html) and HTTPS support.

+## Before you start

+1. Stop any containers you may be running by using `docker-compose down` in any other development projects.

 ## Getting Started

 1. Run `docker-compose up` (the logs will be displayed in the current shell)